Zero2164/Zero2164/README.md

   },

   challenge:
-    "Crafting an automation solution that will shake the cyber security industry."
+    "Crafting an automation solution that will shake the cyber industry."
 };

 ```